jenniferbeni/home/README.md

-### We're a team of data science volunteers turning dreams into reality.
+### Our data science team turns dreams into reality.

 Describe your goals <!--integrate with Obsidian editor -->